Kolawole Olawuyi

 Kóláwole Oláwuyi (1963 – March 3, 2007) was an investigative journalist, broadcaster, and storyteller.

-Early life
+Early life and education

 Olawuyi was raised in Ibadan, southwest Nigeria, the son of Williams Inaolaji Olawuyi and Alhaja Olawuyi.
 He attended The Polytechnic Ibadan to study mass communication.
 He was about to wrap up his Masters program in Communication Arts at the University of Ibadan before his death.